“This post may contain affiliate links. Please read my disclosure for more info.

 But lets talk about that for a minute.

-What do most people use a cell phone for – calls, emails, calendar, notes, reminders, internet.
-Any smartphone can do those things without paying a $45/month loan, on top of your cell service.
+What do most people use a cell phone for – calls, emails, texts, calendar, notes, reminders, internet.
+Any smartphone can do those things without paying a $45/month never-ending loan, on top of a $40/month data plan, on top of your cell service.

 Here’s where you can learn more about Republic Wireless.